rwandaPinocle/Blog/content/art-is-a-science.md

 ---
 title: "Art Is a Telescope"
 date: 2024-06-08T11:35:31-07:00
-draft: false
+draft: true
 ---

-\tWhat is the value of art?
+What is the value of art?
 What exactly do we get out of it, if anything at all?
 A common answer is that art is pleasurable both to create and to consume which alone makes it worth doing.
 Fair enough.